 That being said, some felt that an academic institution has the unique ability to be more honest and bold and the strong statements were valuable.
 In particular, academic institutions are perceived as having less bias due to lack of commercial interest.

 In any case, it was agreed that should NYU WIRELESS contribute to the FCC in the future, they should be more conscious of the more slow and careful process that would be taken at many affiliate companies.
-At the minimum, NYU WIRELSS should provide the affiliates more time in their response.
+At a minimum, NYU WIRELSS should provide the affiliates more time in their response and a heads-up when the drafts are coming.

 Budget